jytime/Sudoku-Solver/readme.md

 # SudokuN

 The aim of this project is to develop a vision-based sudoku solver that is capable of solving printed sudoku puzzles on paper using computers with camera inputs.
 This project is called SudokuN, which indicates 'Mr.Sudoku' in Japanese.
-A video demonstration of how to use this software is provided in '.\Sudokun_exe\Demo.mp4'.
+A video demonstration is provided to show how to use this software.

 ## Instruction